guilhermehas/guilhermehas.github.io/agda-posts/add-small-step-reduction.lagda.md

 _ = refl
 ```

-# Proofs for later use
+## Proofs for later use

-I prove some axioms to use it later in the part of parallel reduction.
+I will prove some axioms to use it later in the part of parallel reduction:

 ```
 —↠-trans : ∀ {L M N}